Georges St-Pierre: Vacating the title and MMA hiatus

-Return and retirement
+Return, Middleweight Champion, and retirement

 St-Pierre announced on June 20, 2016, that he was re-negotiating his contract with the UFC with hopes of returning to the Octagon for December's UFC 206 in Toronto.

 After months of negotiations, on February 15, 2017, St-Pierre and UFC reportedly agreed to financial terms of a multi-fight contract.
 The next day, UFC president Dana White confirmed St-Pierre had officially re-signed with the organization.
 In March 2017, St-Pierre revealed the contract was for four fights.

 While on SportsCenter, Dana White confirmed that St-Pierre would make his return against UFC Middleweight Champion Michael Bisping sometime in 2017.
-On May 11, 2017, Dana White announced the fight had been canceled.
+On May 11, 2017, Dana White announced the fight had been cancelled.
 The UFC and Bisping had wanted to have the fight at early July's UFC 213 but St-Pierre announced on his Instagram page that he had an eye injury and difficulty moving up a weight class would prevent him from fighting until November.
 During the post-fight conference at late July's UFC 214, Dana White stated the fight was back on.
 White had intended for St-Pierre to fight current UFC Welterweight Champion Tyron Woodley.
 However White was critical of Woodley's performance in his last two fights and with Robert Whittaker, Bisping's next intended opponent, medically suspended until January 2018, White decided to return to the original plan.

 The pairing with Bisping took place in the main event of UFC 217 on November 4, 2017, nearly four years since UFC 167, when GSP last fought.
 St-Pierre defeated Bisping via technical submission in the third round to become the Middleweight Champion and the fourth person in UFC history to become a champion in multiple divisions.
 This win earned St-Pierre his first Performance of the Night bonus award.
 St-Pierre's return to the octagon set the record for the Canadian pay-per-view market, surpassing the Floyd Mayweather vs. Conor McGregor boxing match from August 2017.
 St-Pierre's win earned him the praise of Canadian Prime Minister Justin Trudeau.